smolthing/frontend/content/articles/grpc/index.md

 ## 🗝️

-1. Invalid fields will be thrown errors due to validation in Protocol Buffers
+1. Invalid fields will be thrown errors due to validation in Protocol Buffers.
-2. `import com.google.protobuf.gradle.id` to use the protobuf extension
+2. `import com.google.protobuf.gradle.id` to use the protobuf extension.
-3. `implementation("javax.annotation:javax.annotation-api:1.3.2")` is required for protobuf
+3. `implementation("javax.annotation:javax.annotation-api:1.3.2")` is required for protobuf.
-4. `./gradlew generateProto` to build the protobuf separately
+4. `./gradlew generateProto` to build the protobuf separately.
 5. Use Postman, insomia, bloomRPC to call gRPC endpoints.
 You will need to import the proto file.